OAI/learn.openapis.org/specification-components.md

 # Reusing Descriptions

-The examples given so far have started to grow large because of the verbose nature of OpenAPI documents.
-This page introduces a mechanism to remove redundancy from the document by reusing portions of it.
+As is often the case, the example built through the previous pages has grown too large to be easily manageable.
+This page introduces a mechanism to remove redundancy from an OpenAPI document by reusing portions of it.

 ## The Components Object